Acsigen/sysadmin-playground/Containers/Docker.md

 You can also check the logs by running `docker-compose logs -f`.
 If you want to check only one app run `docker-compose logs -f app`

+## Image Building Best Practices

+### Security Scanning

+When you have built an image, it is good practice to scan it for security vulnerabilities using the `docker scan` command.
+Docker has partnered with [Snyk](https://snyk.io/) to provide the vulnerability scanning service.

+### Image Layering

+Using the `docker image history` command, you can see the command that was used to create each layer within an image.

+If you add the `--no-trunc` flag, you'll get the full output.

 ## Tips & Tricks
 You can name a container with ```--name=name``` option.
 You need to link containers to make a system work: